borpin/node-red-contrib-fitbit/node-help.md

-Makes GET request to the https://dev.fitbit.com/build/reference/web-api/ Fitbit API
+This node makes requests to the Fitbit API https://dev.fitbit.com/build/reference/web-api/.
+It will both Get data from the API and Log data to Fitbit.
+It is not a complete set of resources to access the API.

 Please refer to the API documentation for specific input details, dates should be convertable by https://momentjs.com/docs/ MomentJS.

-Some parameters, such as Period, have a limited set of inputs that vary between endpoints
+Some parameters, such as Period, have a limited set of inputs that vary between endpoints.

-modified to make all the Gets a 'get'

-Connects to a MQTT broker and publishes messages.

 ### Inputs